TiagoF99/CSC302-Patient-Questionnaire/README.md

 Once this repository has been cloned, ensure that you have Docker downloaded.
 If not, please download it for this step.

 ## Running the Application
-To run our project, just run this command!
-It will make sure no docker image is left over as well
+To run our project, install [Docker](https://www.docker.com/) for your machine!

+Start up the docker container
 ```
-docker run --rm -it $(docker build -q .)
+docker-compose up
 ```
+Then you can goto (http://localhost:8080) and see the app's main page.

 ## Running Tests

-We use Jest for our testing, and to run our tests, it's as simple as running
+Run the tests in the docker container.
 ```
-npm test
+docker-compose -p tests run --rm main npm run test
 ```